⦽ Basic Nodes

-They do not change numeric values the way Label and Node Modifiers do.
+They do not change numeric values the way Formula and Node Modifiers do.
 Rather, a Trigger fires when all the inputs of its origin Node become satisfied: when each input brings in the number of Resources to the Node as indicated by its flow rate.
 A firing Trigger will, in turn, fire its target.

 Triggers are commonly used in games to react to the redistribution of Resources.